WombatFromHell/squashfs-archive-helper/tests/FIXTURE_DOCUMENTATION.md

 ## Conclusion

-The centralized fixture approach with comprehensive parametrization provides:
+The centralized fixture approach with comprehensive parametrization and mocking provides:

 - **Thorough testing**: Covers a wide range of scenarios and edge cases
 - **Maintainable code**: Reduces duplication and makes tests easier to understand
 - **Flexibility**: Easy to add new test cases and scenarios
 - **Reliability**: Proper isolation and cleanup between tests
+- **Fast execution**: Mocked system calls avoid dependencies on external tools

-This strategy ensures that the mount-squashfs-helper is robustly tested while keeping the test code clean and maintainable.
+This strategy ensures that the squish utility is robustly tested while keeping the test code clean and maintainable.